Feyerabend/ABC80/abc802/README.md

 there was a compleatly different *home computer* domain in which BASIC in ROM right at this time rised and thrived, where it stayed for some time longer and much stronger, almost into the next decade ..

-But as can be witnessed below, BASIC II in ABC802 was quite fast for its time.
-Often very near (below or above) the highly prasied BBC Micro.
+But as can be witnessed below, BASIC II in __ABC802__ was quite fast for its time.
+Often very near (below or above) the highly prasied __BBC Micro__.
 It also had the possible choice between different number types in trade-off between speed and precision.
 Thus making it versatile in many applications.

 ### ABC802